English name: Common Sun Skink (aka “Many-lined Sun Skink”)

 Thai name: Ching-laen Ban

 Description: To 36 cm long.
 Snout to base of tail is up to 13.7 cm.
 A large, heavy-bodied skink.
 Bronze above, often with five to seven black lines going down the back.
-Side coloration is highly variable, sometimes bronze and sometimes dark with white speckles, often with reddish or orangish coloration on the front part of the sides.
+Side coloration is variable, sometimes bronze and sometimes dark with white speckles, often with reddish or orangish coloration on the front part of the sides.
 Head is narrower than body.
 Original tail is about one and a half times as long as body.
 If the skink has lost its tail, the regenerated tail may as long as its body or shorter.
 Throat and underbelly are cream to yellow.

 Similar Species: Long-tailed Sun Skink is slender, has a longer tail when showing original tail, and has distinct striping on sides.